Qualytics/userguide/docs/glossary.md

  <a name="connectors"></a>__Connectors__: Components that can be easily connected to and used to integrate with other applications and databases.
 Common uses include sending and receiving data.

 !!! info
     We can connect to any Apache Spark accessible datastore.
-If you have a data store we don’t yet support, talk to us!
+If you have a datastore we don’t yet support, talk to us!
 We currently support: Files (CSV, JSON, XLSX, Parquet) on Object Storage (S3, Azure Blob, GCS); ETL/ELT Providers (Fivetran, Stitch, Airbyte, Matillion – and any of their connectors!); Data Warehouses (BigQuery, Snowflake, Redshift); Data Pipelining (Airflow, DBT, Prefect), Databases (MySQL, PostgreSQL, MSSQL, SQLite, etc.) and any other JDBC source

  <a name="consistency"></a>__Consistency__: The value is the same across all datastores within the organization.

  <a name="container"></a>__Container (of a Datastore)__: the uniquely named abstractions within a Datastore that hold data adhering to a known schema.
 The Containers within a RDBMS are tables, the containers in a filesystem are well formatted files, etc…

- <a name="dataatrest"></a>__Data-at-rest__: Data that is stored in a database, warehouse, file system, data lake, or other data store.
+ <a name="dataatrest"></a>__Data-at-rest__: Data that is stored in a database, warehouse, file system, data lake, or other datastore.

  <a name="drift"></a>__Data Drift__: Changes in a data set’s properties or characteristics over time.